 GeoDjango Model API¶

 from django.contrib.gis.db import models class Zipcode(models.Model): code = models.CharField(max_length=5) poly = models.PolygonField() class Elevation(models.Model): name = models.CharField(max_length=100) rast = models.RasterField()

 Spatial fields consist of a series of geometry field types and one raster field type.
 Each of the geometry field types correspond to the OpenGIS Simple Features specification .
 There is no such standard for raster data.

-In addition to the regular Field options available for Django model fields, geometry fields have the following additional options.
+In addition to the regular Field options available for Django model fields, spatial fields have the following additional options.
 All are optional.

 Selecting an SRID¶